dk107dk/catbook/README.md

 * Jump: \***

 A jump is on the first line of a text file.
 Jumps creates a break within a chapter by adding an untitled section.
-The section is separated from the preceding section by an indicator.
-As is often done, Catbook uses three widely spaced stars as the indicator.
-The jump is not configurable at this time.
+The section is separated from the preceding section by an indicator called an asterism.
+Most commonly the asterism is three widely spaced stars.
+The asterism text is set as the ASTERISM.
 ```
 ***
 In this section I will show that...
 ```

+* Asterism: \*                           ⁂                           \*

+The asterism is a section separator that is inserted when the JUMP markup is seen.

 * Block: |